Sailing hydrofoil: AC45f/AC50

 The 2015–16 America's Cup World Series was raced with hydrofoiling AC45f catamarans, which are smaller versions of the AC72.

 The 2017 America's Cup was raced in the fully foiling AC50 class.

 F50

 The F50 sailboat one design class is adapted from the AC50 class with modifications in new control systems, modular wingsails, and new carbon layer technologies within the foils and hull.
-The class is used within the SailGP series and is the first sailboat class to break 50.0 knots (57.5 mph/92.6 km/h) during a race, and is claimed that the top speed of the boat is 52.2 knots.
-The boat also has a variety of rudder foils, board foils, wingssails, and jibs to be used in various combination with a crew of 3-5 people based on the wind speeds There currently exists a total of 8 active boats with teams from the United States, Spain, Japan, France, Denmark, Australia, New Zealand, and Great Britain.
-In the upcoming 2022-2023 season, two teams from Canada and Switzerland plan to join the competition.
+The boat also has a variety of rudder foils, board foils, wingssails, and jibs to be used in various combination with a crew of 4-6 people based on the wind speeds.
+Originally equipped with 'L' Foils, the design swapped to 'T' Foils at the beginning of 2025.
+The class is used within the SailGP series and is the first sailboat class to break 50.0 kn during a race.
+Current speed record of 54 knots was set by France SailGP Team in Saint-Tropez in 2022.
+There currently exists a total of 12 active boats with teams from Australia, Brazil, Canada, Denmark, France, Germany, Great Britain, Italy, New Zealand, Spain, Switzerland and United States.